bitwiseworks/python-os2/Doc/library/sqlite3.rst

    .. attribute:: text_factory

       Using this attribute you can control what objects are returned for the ``TEXT`` data type.
-By default, this attribute is set to :class:`unicode` and the :mod:`sqlite3` module will return Unicode objects for ``TEXT``.
-If you want to return bytestrings instead, you can set it to :class:`str`.
+By default, this attribute is set to :class:`str` and the :mod:`sqlite3` module will return Unicode objects for ``TEXT``.
+If you want to return bytestrings instead, you can set it to :class:`bytes`.

-      For efficiency reasons, there's also a way to return Unicode objects only for non-ASCII data, and bytestrings otherwise.
-To activate it, set this attribute to :const:`sqlite3.OptimizedUnicode`.

       You can also set it to any other callable that accepts a single bytestring parameter and returns the resulting object.